shopglobal/sumokoin-stuff/mining-howto.md

 #### Miners and hashrate of the pool
 Pools that have several miners usually also have a decent hashrate.
 You can see the amount of miners and hashrate on the www.sumopools.com website.
 When you visit the pool's website you can also see how often blocks are found: this directly translates to how often sumo is being payed out to miners.

+Note that pools with high numer of miners might get overloaded.
+This sometimes is the case with the official pool (pool.sumokoin.com) and mentioned on their pool site.

 ### Getting the URL/port for miners

 Pools have multiple ports to which miners can connect.
 Most pools run software called "cryptonote-sumokoin-pool" and have a dedicated "Getting started" page on which you can find the ports to which you can connect.